mcproxy/mcproxy/debug/README.md

 Mininet
 =======
-([Mininet](mininet.org)) creates a realistic virtual network, running real kernel, switch and application code, on a single machine .
+[Mininet](mininet.org) creates a realistic virtual network, running real kernel, switch and application code, on a single machine .
 This [REAMDE](mininet/README.md) explains how to use mcproxy within mininet.

 Mcproxy Tester
 ==============
-With the mcproxy tester you can join groups, set source filter and send multicast packets for IPv4 and IPv6.
+With the _Mcproxy Tester_ you can join groups, set source filter and send multicast packets for IPv4 and IPv6.

 #### Requirements
-To build the mcproxy tester, the library _boost_regex_ must be installed.
+To build the _Mcproxy Tester_, the library _boost_regex_ must be installed.
 This can be done with the following command:

     apt-get install libboost-all-dev

 #### Compilation
-Build the tester and move it do directory tester:
+Build the _Tester_ and move it do directory tester:

     cd ../mcproxy/
     make clean